Eloy Jiménez Player Props: White Sox vs. Reds

 Eloy Jiménez At The Plate

-- Jimenez has four doubles, four home runs and 10 walks while hitting .258.
+- Jimenez is batting .258 with four doubles, four home runs and 10 walks.

-- Jimenez will look to extend his eight-game hitting streak.
-He's batting .500 with two homers over the course of his last games.
+- Jimenez is batting .500 with two homers during his last games and is on an eight-game hitting streak.

-- Jimenez has picked up a hit in 72.0% of his 25 games this year, with at least two hits in 16.0% of those games.

-- He has hit a long ball in 16.0% of his games this season, and 3.8% of his plate appearances.
+- He has hit a long ball in 16.0% of his games this year, and 3.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.